 Staff Tasks and Management

 Assign specific roles to ensure everything runs without a hitch.
-The host should know Olympic history to explain tricky questions or references [8].
-A scorekeeper will track results using the scoring sheets from your trivia pack, while a timekeeper ensures strict 30-second answer limits with a visible countdown [3][7].
+The host should know Olympic history to explain tricky questions or references.
+A scorekeeper will track results using the scoring sheets from your trivia pack, while a timekeeper ensures strict answer time limits with a visible countdown.

-For resolving disputes, set up a "Video Review" station using highlight footage from your trivia pack [2].
-Keep an official scoring area stocked with answer keys to resolve issues quickly [3].
-Rotate staff roles throughout the night to keep everyone focused and energized [11].
+For resolving disputes, keep an official scoring area stocked with answer keys to resolve issues quickly.
+Rotate staff roles throughout the night to keep everyone focused and energized.

 sbb-itb-46dff1a